zstackio/zstackio.github.io/installation/multi-node.md

 {{site.all_in_one_md5}}

-Once you successfully installed the node, configure the IP into zstack.properties:
+Once you successfully installed the node, configure the IP into zstack.properties（Assume that the machine's IP address is 10.89.13.57）:

     zstack-ctl configure management.server.ip=ip_of_management_node1